Best Mineral Paint in 2026: Silicate, Sol-Silicate, and Lime Tested

 KEIM Optil is the heritage-restoration reference standard.
 The chemistry is true two-component potassium silicate — paint plus KEIM Fixativ, mixed on site to a strict ratio with a strict pot life — and on a fresh-plaster lime substrate it silicifies into a crystalline matrix that’s chemically continuous with the wall.
 The reason KEIM has documented painted facades in Switzerland still serviceable at the century mark is exactly that: there is no polymer film for UV to degrade, no biocide to leach, no organic binder for mildew to eat.
 Lifespan in their case studies isn’t a marketing number, it’s a documented set of buildings.

 The cost is in the mixing and the supply chain.
-The KEIM Fixativ component has a 24-hour pot life once mixed, application has to track careful humidity and temperature windows, and the US distribution is specifier-grade — a couple of architectural-coatings dealers in major metros, no retail, four to six week lead time on a non-stock color.
+The KEIM Fixativ component has a 24-hour pot life once mixed, application has to track careful humidity and temperature windows, and Optil itself is a specifier-grade order — a couple of architectural-coatings dealers in major metros, no retail, four to six week lead time on a non-stock color.
 At $140-180/gal landed, Optil isn’t a casual purchase.
 It earns its premium on a serious historic restoration where the lifespan number matters more than the project-management overhead, and it doesn’t earn it on a guest bedroom with original plaster you’d be just as happy to paint with BioDomus.
-KEIM Optil.
+KEIM’s US interior mineral paints.

 Buy it if: documented historic restoration where century-long lifespan is the spec.
 Skip it if: you don’t have a project manager, or BioDomus chemistry covers the wall.